wp-plugins/plugin-organizer/readme.txt

 === Plugin Name ===
 Contributors: foomagoo
 Donate link:
-Tags: plugin organizer, load order, organize plugins, plugin order, sort plugin Requires at least: 3.0
+Tags: plugin organizer, load order, organize plugins, plugin order, sort plugin, group plugin Requires at least: 3.0
-Tested up to: 3.0.3
+Tested up to: 3.0.4
-Stable tag: 0.3
+Stable tag: 0.4

 This plugin allows you to change the order that your plugins are loaded.
+It also adds grouping to the plugin admin age.

 == Description ==

 This plugin allows you to change the order that your plugins are loaded.
+It also adds grouping to the plugin admin age.

 == Installation ==